pankaj-kano17/Bankish-App/README.md

 ## Demo

-A live demo of the Bankish App can be found [here](bankish-web.netlify.app).
+A live demo of the Bankish App can be found [here](https://bankish-web.netlify.app/)

 Please note that the live demo may not show the console for security reasons.